akhilt2/Certify/README.md

 Certify is a powerful browser-based certificate generation tool that transforms data from Excel files into personalized, high-quality PDF certificates.
 Below you will find a feature-oriented breakdown of what Certify offers.

+**Quick Start:** [Watch our tutorial video](Videos/tutorial.mkv) to see Certify in action and learn how to generate certificates in minutes.

 ## Key Features

 ### Dynamic Certificate Generation